-The boundary-control register (BCR) is three bits long.
-The BCR is used in the context of the boundary-run test (RUNT) instruction to implement additional test operations not included in the basic SCOPETM instruction set.
-Such operations include PRPG, PSA, and binary count up (COUNT).
+The boundary-control register (BCR) is 11 bits long.
+The BCR is used in the context of the RUNT instruction to implement additional test operations not included in the basic SCOPETM instruction set.
+Such operations include PRPG, PSA with input masking, and binary count up (COUNT).
 Table 4 shows the test operations that are decoded by the BCR.

 During Capture-DR, the contents of the BCR are not changed.
-At power up or in Test-Logic-Reset, the BCR is reset to the binary value 010, which selects the PSA test operation.
-The BCR order of scan is shown in Figure 3.
+At power up or in Test-Logic-Reset, the BCR is reset to the binary value 0000000010, which selects the PSA test operation with no input masking.